agabrown/milkyway-disk-proper-motions/README.md

 A simple animation is made with which illustrates how the wavy pattern in a plot of proper motions in galactic longitude as a function of longitude arises from the differential rotation of the Milky Way's disk.
 This is part of the outreach for [Gaia DR3](https://www.cosmos.esa.int/web/gaia/data-release-3) in connection with the paper _Gaia Data Release 3: Golden Sample of Astrophysical Parameters Gaia Collaboration, Creevey, O.L., et al., 2022, A&A_.

+## Repository contents

+* `data` folder with data from the Golden sample paper
+* `notebooks` Jupyter notebooks with code to analyze and visualize the data
+* `mw_disk_rotation` folder with the Processing and Java code for the animation of the rotating disk
+* `img`, `text`, `frames`, `video` folder containing the images produced with the Python code, the video text and frames, and the video (frames and video are not stored on Github)

 ## Reproducing the video

 1. Download the necessary data (TODO: describe how)